Aniruddha-Deb/Jukebox/README.md

 ## Bugs

-Most bugs have been fixed but a few asssociated with the application's state and mediaPlayer remain.
-They will be fixed in the upcoming builds.
+Most bugs have been fixed.
+If, however, any bug exists, feel free to open an issue and let me know about it.

 ## TODOs